GongXinyuu/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Texas A&M University
+- name: The University of Texas at Austin
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Xinyu Gong is a Ph.D. student of computer science at VITA, Texas A&M University, advised by Dr. Zhangyang Wang.
+bio: Xinyu Gong is a Ph.D. student of Electrical and Computer Engineering at [VITA](https://vita-group.github.io), The University of Texas at Austin, advised by Dr. Zhangyang Wang.
 His research interests include computer vision and machine learning.

 interests:
 - Computer Vision